rileyhawk1417/Amazon_Discord_Bot/README.md

 # Amazon_Discord_Bot
-Discord Bot that uses an API
+Discord Bot that uses a python web Scraper.
+The bot uses a python API to display data within a channel.